imagineLife/big-site/content/node/event-emitter.md

   'listenerCount'
 ]
 ```
-The parts of the events module to start with -
-- `EventEmitter`: the heart of the consumable event module
-- `on`: creating event "handlers"
-- `emit`: calling an event by name

-The primary goals that this doc will cover are to
-- create an Event-Managing object that
-  - registers events, within a program, to "listen" for other parts of the program to emit the same event
-  - emit events, by name, with data passed along, to trigger the event listener to respond

 ## Creating Event Emitters
 The EventEmitter itself can be used to create an instance of its event-managing object